 You need 50% of linseed oil and 50% turpentine.
 Mix them well before applying to the wood.
 Use a clean, unused paintbrush.
 Some people like using a cotton rag, instead of a brush.
 It doesn’t matter, though.
 The most important thing here is that you apply a good amount of the mixture to the surface.
 Linseed oil penetrates the wood quickly.
 But to get the best results, you can dry it for 48 hours.
 The longer you dry it, the better the result will be.
 Applying a second coat after drying the wood isn’t necessary.

 Should You Apply Paint?

 You may apply paint and primer.
 When you choose to apply an oil-based primer, it will give the wood and the linseed oil an excellent bond.
 Linseed oil isn’t just used as a pre-treatment.
 Rather, you can use it as a finish.
 You won’t achieve a durable finish like varnish when you opt for this oil.
 However, if you add sufficient coats, you can get a protective finish.

 Another way to revive old wood is to use pine tar.
 This treatment is a viscous liquid that you can easily apply to the wood.
 But you need to dilute it.
 Just like mixing with gum turpentine, you will need 50% of linseed oil and 50% pine tar to get a perfect mix.
 Before applying this mixture, you must clean the wood and dry it thoroughly.
 Any moisture in the wood will affect the result.
 You can get better results if you apply this treatment during the summer.
 In this season, it’s easy to dry the wood before applying the treatment.

 Preserving the Wood

 These solutions are effective in reviving and preserving the beauty of any wood.
-If you want to purchase pure linseed oil and turpentine, please give us a call (818) 308-8430 or (800) 997-6536 or you may email us at email@example.com.
+If you want to purchase pure linseed oil and turpentine, please give us a call at (818) 308-8430 or you may email us at firstname.lastname@example.org.